AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/tips-tricks-and-troubleshooting/bulk-edit-users-other-groups.md

 product-area: documents;system-administration;user-management
 navigation-topic: tips-tricks-and-troubleshooting-workfront-proof-users-and-contacts
 title: Bulk edit user's Other Groups
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: When bulk editing I attempted to add a single Other Groups to numerous users.
+After Saving Changes, all the existing Other Groups were removed and only the new Other Group remained.
 ---

 # Bulk edit user's Other Groups

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Problem:&nbsp;